scrum-for-developers/presentations/sprint-1-scrum/slides.md

 ## Backlog Refinement

+* Product owner presents product backlog to the development team.
+* Backlog items are discussed, revised, reviewed.
+* Development team estimates backlog items.

+**Goals:** Development team builds up understanding of future requirements.

 ***

 ## Sprint Planning

-* Part I
+* Part I (PO + development team)
- * PO presents stories and priorities
+ * PO presents user stories and priorities
- * Development-Team and PO discuss, what exactly is part of the story, what might be optional, etc.
+ * Development team and PO discuss user stories and pin down acceptance criteria
- * Development-Team makes a forecast, what functionality it plans to achieve during the next sprint
+ * Development team makes a forecast, what functionality it plans to achieve during the next sprint (**"forecast"**)
-* Part II
+* Part II (development team only)
- * TODO: Task breakdown
- * It's a design meeting
+ * Team breaks down stories in smaller tasks
+ * Develop necessary design/architecture
  * Sketch the solution on the wall, flipchart, etc.
  * Draw GUI mock-ups (if not already done so by UX)
- * Have those sketches visible during the sprint
  * Do some research or look in the code base if necessary
  * Or time-box some research later, have a later task as a place holder